What Is A Fair Intrinsic Value For Leucadia National?

 This is the first of two articles taking a closer look at a medium-sized investment company, Leucadia National (NYSE:LUK), and more specifically, a few of the company's underlying investments which we believe are not accurately reflected in its current market value.
 We will take a closer look at these investments and try and assess their true intrinsic value, and what this could mean for LUK's underlying intrinsic value as a whole.

 In a second article, we will briefly discuss some options that LUK management could consider in trying to unlock the value in at least one of these investments for shareholders, without necessarily diluting the underlying value to the company.

 Given our focus on just a few specific underlying investments, we will not provide an exhaustive overview of the company and its entire portfolio of investments.
-A decent overview which includes some historical context on Leucadia can be found in the following article.
+A decent overview, which includes some historical context on Leucadia, can be found in the following article.

 However, in order to arrive at a better understanding of the underlying intrinsic value of LUK, it is worthwhile to briefly review the company's key investments and provide some detail on them, which account for the bulk of the company' s book value.